Documentation -- 10Be / 26Al exposure age calculator -- version 2.2 Calculators home

 This paper was published in Quaternary Geochronology (v.3, p.
 174, 2008) and is intended to be the referenceable documentation for exposure ages and erosion rates calculated here.
 For basic information about the inner workings, goals, assumptions, and limitations of the calculators, read this first.

-Update to paper: The published paper accompanied version 2.1 of the online calculators.
+Update to paper reflecting version 2.2 of the calculator code: The published paper accompanied version 2.1 of the online calculators.
 The upgrade to version 2.2 means that some information in the published paper is now obsolete.
 The following document details the changes between version 2.1 and 2.2 and revises the parts of the original paper that are no longer up-to-date.
-PDF

 Supporting data and documentation: